SickHub/docker-cups-airprint/README.md

 with other services listen on the ports required (macOS: already runs CUPS and mdns, Linux: mostly also already runs CUPS and/or Avahi)
 * you must have CUPS drivers available for your printer.
--> Please poke me when you know how to use the Windows drivers of a shared printer with CUPS as "proxy" (no CUPS drivers)
+  * Please poke me when you know how to use the Windows drivers of a shared printer with CUPS as "proxy" (no CUPS drivers)
-* the container must run on a linux host (if you get it running on macOS - poke me!)

 ### Hints
 * a shared Windows printer must be accessible by anonymous users (without login)